Tokina AF 16-50mm f/2.8 AT-X Pro DX (Nikon) - Review / Test Report - Analysis

-At 16mm the lens shows fairly heavy barrel distortions (~3.55%) - this is slightly
+At 16mm the lens shows fairly heavy barrel distortion (~3.55%) - this is slightly

 higher than average but then we're also talking about 16mm here rather than 17mm or

 18mm.
-Beyond the extreme wide-end the distortions are actually very well controlled
+Beyond the extreme wide-end the distortion is actually very well controlled

-with slight barrel distortions at 24mm and slight pincushion distortions at 35mm
+with slight barrel distortion at 24mm and slight pincushion distortion at 35mm

 The chart above has a real-world size of about 120x80cm.

 The Tokina is a dedicated APS-C lens but thanks to its rather large front element